pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * I'm over the rainbow with happiness!

 ## a little bird told me
+* Later he added, "A little bird told me that if I get off, I'll never know why".
+* So either a little bird told the company this was a possibility, or more likely it's just a smart option to include when your craft and apps are being put into national security and life-and-death type situations.
+* A little bird told us that you are trying to conceive, so let's cut to the chase now, shall we?

 ## to find common ground
+* Use your findings to find common ground and build rapport.
+* "We're trying to find common ground".
+* He advised both to find common ground.

 ## bone to pick
+"I have a bone to pick with you," Meryl Streep said to the Bagger.

 ## here on Earth

 ## close the [sale,deal]
+He couldn't quite close the sale.
+Clearly this was not enough to close the sale.

 ## fall into depression
 * I could have fallen into depression but I decided to move on.
+* The United States is not going to fall into depression.
+* It's very easy to fall into depression in this industry and it's important to have my family there to support me".

 ##  keep your [eyes,ears] open for something
+* "Keep your eyes open," she advised.
+* I always say you should trust everyone but also keep your eyes open".
+* Keep your eyes open for helpful material that you may not have been expressly looking for.

 ## found no [trace,sign] of something